Samsung confident of outselling Nokia in 2012

-LAS VEGAS/HELSINKI Samsung Electronics Co said it is confident it will become the world's largest cellphone maker in 2012, ending Nokia's 14-year reign in the mobile handset market.
+LAS VEGAS/HELSINKI Samsung Electronics Co (005930.KS) said it is confident it will become the world's largest cellphone maker in 2012, ending Nokia's NOK1V.HE 14-year reign in the mobile handset market.

 Samsung became the world's No 1 smartphone maker in the third quarter of 2011 and is quickly building on its supremacy with sleek designs and a rich product line-up.

-By contrast the latest models from the likes of HTC, Nokia and Research In Motion, maker of the BlackBerry, are struggling to lure consumers.
+By contrast the latest models from the likes of HTC (2498.TW), Nokia and Research In Motion RIM.TO, maker of the BlackBerry, are struggling to lure consumers.

 Samsung Chief Executive Choi Gee-sung told reporters in Las Vegas late on Monday the company overtook Nokia in revenue terms in its latest reported quarter and was confident of topping the Finnish group in shipments this year.